ials/VITALS/books/myfirstbook/intro.md

 # Welcome to PRA

+## Ivan Lizarazo - 15.11.2024

-This is the first Python notebook in the *Percepción Remota Avanzada* course.
+You can find here several Python notebooks for the *Percepción Remota Avanzada* course.

 ```{tableofcontents}
 ```